thomastay/actions-project-version-check/README.md

 # Changelog

-This repo is a vendored fork of Main changes are: [https://github.com/avides/actions-project-version-check](https://github.com/avides/actions-project-version-check).
+This repo is a vendored fork of: [https://github.com/avides/actions-project-version-check](https://github.com/avides/actions-project-version-check).

 ### v2.0.0